jimishol/cholidean-harmony-structure/README.md

 ### 🪟 Windows

-📌 **Note:** Before launching on Windows, we recommend reviewing the **Known Issues** section below.
+⚠️📌 **Note:** Before installing on Windows, we recommend reviewing the **Known Issues** section below.
 It covers important platform-specific limitation like the real-time output quirks.
 Also, make sure you have a machine or VM with real GPU support, 3D acceleration, and OpenGL enabled.
+In order just to explore structure ommit 3-5 steps below and, in src/constants.lua, set backend as "null".

-0. **WSL** Because of Line-buffered issue, a not tested workarround would be to install [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) and then follow Linux instructions instead of Windows.
+0. **WSL** Because of Line-buffered issue, [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) tested as workarround and seems to fail on line buffer too, despite the presence of `stdbuf -oL`.

 1. **Prepare the Project Directory**
    - Clone (if you want asset_pipeline and/or docs folders aimed for developers) or Download release zip (e.g. `cholidean-harmony-structure-1.0.0.zip`).